-How to Whitelist by Email Header in Google Suite
+How to Whitelist by Email Header in Google Workspace

-This setting is only recommended if you have a cloud-based spam filter in front of GSuite.
-If you are using GSuite for your mail without an additional spam filter, you can instead whitelist by IP address.
+Note: We only recommend this setting if your organization uses a cloud-based spam filter for Google Workspace.
+If you're using Google Workspace for your email without an additional spam filter, you can instead whitelist by IP address.
 For more information, see our Whitelisting by IP Address in Google Workspace article.
 You will also need to whitelist KnowBe4's IP addresses or hostnames in your cloud-based spam filter to make sure emails are delivered successfully.

-- Log on to https://admin.google.com and click Apps.
+- Log in to your Google Admin account and click Apps.

-- Under the Email messages to affect field, select the Inbound checkbox and the Internal - receiving check box.
+- In the Email messages to affect field, select the Inbound checkbox and the Internal - receiving check box.

 - From the first drop-down menu, select if ANY of the following match the message.

-- From the second drop-down menu, select Advanced content match.
+- From the first drop-down menu, select Advanced content match.

 - In the Match type field, select Contains text.

-- In the If the above expressions match, do the following field, select Bypass spam filter for this Message under Spam.
+- In the If the above expressions match, do the following field, select the Bypass spam filter for this message check box under Spam.